-While we have policies to manage and mitigate chargeback and fraud risks, there is no assurance that such policies will be effective.
-Our failure to limit chargebacks and fraudulent transactions could increase the number of refunds and chargebacks that we have to process.
-In addition, if the number of refunds and chargebacks increase, our payment processors could require us to increase reserves, impose penalties on us, charge additional fees, or terminate their relationships with us.
-Failure to effectively manage risk and prevent fraud could increase our chargeback and refund losses or cause us to incur other liabilities.
-Increases in chargebacks, refunds or other liabilities could have an adverse effect on our operating results, financial condition, and cash flows.
+While we have policies and procedures to manage and mitigate these risks, we cannot be certain that such processes will be effective.
+Our failure to limit chargebacks and fraudulent transactions could increase the number of returns, refunds and chargebacks that we have to process.
+In addition, if the number of returns, refunds and chargebacks increases, card networks or our banking partners could require us to increase reserves, impose penalties on us, charge additional or higher fees, or terminate their relationships with us.
+Failure to effectively manage risk and prevent fraud could increase our chargeback, refund, and return losses or cause us to incur other liabilities.
+Increases in chargebacks, refunds, returns, or other liabilities could have an adverse effect on our operating results, financial condition, and cash flows.

-We route orders through third-party trading venues in connection with our prime brokerage service.
+We route orders through third-party trading venues in connection with our prime brokerage trading service.
 The loss or failure of any such trading venues may adversely affect our business.

-In connection with our prime brokerage service, from time to time, we route customer orders through third party exchanges or other trading venues.
-In connection with these activities, we generally hold cash and other crypto assets with such third-party exchanges or other trading venues in order to effect trades.
-If we were to experience a disruption in our access to these third-party exchanges and trading venues, our prime brokerage service could be adversely affected to the extent that we are unable to execute order flow for our prime brokerage customers.
-In addition, if any of these third party trading venues experience any technical, legal, regulatory or other adverse events, such as shutdowns, delays, system failures, suspension of withdrawals, illiquidity, insolvency, or loss of customer assets, we might not be able to fully recover the cash and other crypto assets that we have deposited with these third parties.
+In connection with our prime brokerage trading service, we routinely route customer orders to third-party exchanges or other trading venues.
+In connection with these activities, we generally hold cash and other crypto assets with such third-party exchanges or other trading venues in order to effect customer orders.
+If we were to experience a disruption in our access to these third-party exchanges and trading venues, our prime brokerage trading service could be adversely affected to the extent that we are limited in our ability to execute order flow for our prime brokerage customers.
+In addition, if any of these third-party trading venues experience any technical, legal, regulatory or other adverse events, such as shutdowns, delays, system failures, suspension of withdrawals, illiquidity, insolvency, or loss of customer assets, we might not be able to fully recover the cash and other crypto assets that we have deposited with these third parties.
 As a result, our business, operating results and financial condition could be adversely affected.

-We plan to continue to make acquisitions and investments, which could require significant management attention, disrupt our business, result in dilution to our stockholders, and adversely affect our financial results.
+We have a highly active acquisition and investment strategy and we plan to continue to make acquisitions and investments, which could require significant management attention, disrupt our business, result in dilution to our stockholders, and adversely affect our financial results.